 Driverless cars, Net-connected refrigerators, and dinner plates that track what you eat.
 These are some of the out-there projects being researched at Google X, a secret R&D lab at the technology giant.

 The lab's existence -- which even many Google employees don't know about -- and some of the projects are outlined in a report in Monday's New York Times.
 The paper said the lab is working on a hundred "shoot-for-the-stars ideas," citing a dozen unnamed people who work at the lab or have knowledge of it.
-Researchers at Google X hail from Microsoft, , M.I.T., Carnegie Mellon and elsewhere.
+Researchers at Google X hail from , Stanford, M.I.T., Carnegie Mellon and elsewhere.

 The lab's exploration into a seemingly limitless number of industries and would-be industries is typical of Google, which long ago emerged from being a search-engine giant to becoming the organizer of the world's information, and now has moved beyond even that lofty goal.